aruhier/jarvis-speech-recognition/README.md

 Jarvis-speech-recognition
 =========================

-Jarvis is a speech recognition assistant, which will use many API to get a maximum integration with every soft on your system.
+Jarvis is a speech recognition assistant, which will use many APIs to get  maximum integration with every application on your system.

-For the moment Jarvis can just controll (in a minimalistic way) Banshee to play music, stop it and change the song, and it's in french (but I will add a configuration file soon, to change easily the language).<br>
+At the moment Jarvis can just control (in a minimalistic way) Banshee to play music, stop it and change the song, and it's in french (but I will add a configuration file soon, to change the language easily).<br>
-Also, the algorithm to match what the user says is bad for the moment, but I'm working on it.
+Also, the algorithm to match what the user says is bad at the moment, but I'm working on it.

-For the speech recognition, it uses Google Speech or PocketSphinx, but I can not get good results with PocketSphinx for the moment, so I advise you to use Google Speech.
+For the speech recognition, it uses Google Speech or PocketSphinx, but I can not get good results with PocketSphinx at the moment, so I advise you to use Google Speech.